opentok/misc-opentok-accelerators/js/README.md

   ```

-Otherwise, the package will need to be in `global` scope to be initialized initialization code demonstrates how the `TextChatAccPack` object is initialized:
+Otherwise, the package will need to be in `global` scope to be initialized:

   ```javascript
       var _options = {